 Based on the decision by the parliament to make Sweden climate neutral by 2045, the Fossil Free Sweden initiative has encouraged business sectors to draw up their own roadmaps as to how they will be fossil free while also increasing their competitiveness.

 In these roadmaps, the industries describe when and how they will be fossil free, what technological solutions need to be developed, what investments need to be made and what obstacles need to be removed.
 The roadmaps also contain proposals regarding commitments for the stakeholders and political solutions.

-About the Fossil Free Sweden initiative
+About Fossil Free Sweden

 Fossil Free Sweden is open to all actors who support the declaration drawn up for the initiative.
 The declaration stipulates that actors participating in the initiative share the view that the world must become fossil free and that Sweden should lead the way in these efforts.
 The declaration also stipulates that actors who participate must be able to present concrete measures to reduce emissions.